 ALEdb (i) is a web-based platform that comprehensively reports on ALE acquired mutations and their conditions, (ii) reports key mutations using previously established trends, (iii) enables a search-driven workflow to enhance user mutation functional analysis through mutation cross-reference, (iv) allows exporting of mutation query results for custom analysis, (v) includes a bibliome describing the databased experiment publications and (vi) contains experimental evolution mutations from multiple model organisms.

-ALEdb is freely available for non-commercial use.
+ALEdb is open-source under the MIT License.
 It is hosted and maintained by the Systems Biology Research Group at the University of California, San Diego.
 The PI and Group leader for the ALE activities at UCSD is Dr. Adam Feist.
 If you are interested in contributing to it or have general questions about its use, please email, afeist@ucsd.edu.

 For data submission, please email Dr Adam Feist Here